 What’s the Deal with Black Chickens?

 Have you ever seen a black chicken?
 We don’t mean a black-feathered chicken; we mean a Silkie chicken, which is black-pigmented right down to its bones.
 They aren’t commonly found in the grocery store, but you might see them in Asian groceries.
-What’s the deal with these black chickens, and do they taste different than the paler breed?
+What are black chickens, and do they taste different than the paler breed?

 Silkie chickens are a highly prized breed of chicken that has beautiful silky white plumage, and startlingly black skin.
 They are frequently found in China, India, and Southeast Asia.
 They have a mild-mannered nature and make excellent pets, and you’ll often see them at poultry shows.